The online Comment window has expired

 • Default_avatar

-Nicole Manzana almost 4 years ago
+Nicole Manzana about 4 years ago

 I strongly support this resolution urging Governor Newsom to issue a moratorium on Ellis Act Evictions during this state of emergency that we're in.
 We are still in the thick of this pandemic and not making motions that side with the safety and health of the tenants and the community will only intensify this crisis further.
 Thank you.